manikcloud/cloud-devops-learning-path/Section-1-Cloud/README.md

 </details>

 <details>
-<summary><h3>Module 10: Big Data and Analytics Services</h3></summary>
+<summary><h3>📊 Module 10: Big Data and Analytics Services</h3></summary>

-**Overview:** Module will explain how to prepare and load real-time data streams into data stores and analytics tools.
-What are architecture Best Practices for Analytics & Big Data based cloud applications.
+**Overview:** Learn to prepare and load real-time data streams into data stores and analytics tools.
+Master architecture best practices for analytics and big data cloud applications.

-#### Topics Covered:
+#### 📚 Topics Covered:
-- a.
-Amazon EMR, AWS Glue - Features and Components
+- 🔧 **Data Processing Services** - Amazon EMR and AWS Glue features and components
-- b.
-Amazon Athena, QuickSights - Features and Components
+- 📈 **Analytics Services** - Amazon Athena and QuickSight features and components
-- c.
-Core Knowledge - Master Big Data Services Scenario-based Practice Questions
+- 🎯 **Big Data Scenarios** - Real-world analytics implementation challenges

 #### 💻 Project 10:
 **Build a Pipeline to Collect Data from S3 using Glue and Import to Athena and run SQL Query**